 - Pill bugs live in dark, wet locations.

-- They are nocturnal, but can be found during the day in soil or under debris.
+- Even though they are nocturnal, they can be found during the day in soil or under debris.
 They are most commonly found under mulch, rocks and fallen leaves.

-- They prefer soil with a neutral to alkaline pH level, and are less likely to inhabit soil that is acidic, too wet, or that has been tilled.
+- Most prefer soil with a neutral to alkaline pH level, and are less likely to inhabit soil that is acidic, too wet, or that has been tilled.

 WHAT THEY EAT